And how you can diversify your learning and teaching

-A historian, Woodson found that African stories and achievements were rarely mentioned in historical books.
-To bring attention to this, he co-founded a group called the Association for the Study of Negro Life and History, who decided to celebrate one week of Black history annually.
-The second week of February was chosen because it coincided with the birth of activist Frederick Douglass and Abraham Lincoln, both of whom advocated for the abolition of the slave trade.
+In February 1926, the group launched the historic week dedicated to celebrating Black history.
+They chose the second week of February because it coincided with the birth of activist Frederick Douglass and Abraham Lincoln’s presidency, both of whom advocated for the abolition of the slave trade.
 In the 1970s, the event was expanded to a month-long celebration.

 A few other countries have followed suit, either in October (like Ireland) or in February (like Canada).

-Embed Black history and culture into your History curriculum…
+Embed Black history and culture into your history curriculum…

 … and into every other subject!

-- In French, you could discuss the influence of African immigrants on French culture, and include literature from francophone African writers like Fatou Diome.
+Discuss the influence of African immigrants on French culture, and include literature from francophone African writers like Fatou Diome.